 - Choose the organisation you want to look at from the Selected organisation drop-down.

-- The General Settings screen for your selected organisation will look similar to the below.
+- The General Settings screen for your selected organisation will look similar to the below (note the example is for a MYOB AccountRight file).

 Last Actuals Period